shenfcStanley/QAChat_Prototype/Evaluation.md

    - Spot-check borderline responses (score 3–4) with clinical experts.
    - Log low-rated queries for retraining or fine-tuning.

-This loop establishes a scalable framework for maintaining chatbot quality over time, aligned with real-world user expectations and clinical rigor.
+This loop establishes a scalable framework for maintaining chatbot quality over time, aligned with real-world user and clinical expectations.